MicrosoftDocs/sdk-api/sdk-api-src/content/npapi/nf-npapi-nppasswordchangenotify.md

 > [!NOTE]
 > This API has been deprecated and will be removed in a future release.

-**Note: This API has been deprecated and will be removed in a future release.**

 MPR calls this function to notify the credential manager of a password change event.
 The <b>NPPasswordChangeNotify</b> function is implemented by a credential manager DLL.

 ## -parameters